masolimano/maneage/README-hacking.md

        $ rm reproduce/analysis/config/delete-me*
        ```

+     - `reproduce/analysis/config/verify-outputs.conf`: Disable
-     - Disable verification of outputs by removing the `yes` from
+       verification of outputs by changing the `yes` (the value of
-       `reproduce/analysis/config/verify-outputs.conf`.
-Later, when you are
+       `verify-outputs`) to `no`.
+Later, when you are ready to submit your
-       ready to submit your paper, or publish the dataset, activate
+       paper, or publish the dataset, activate verification and make the
-       verification and make the proper corrections in this file (described
+       proper corrections in this file (described under the "Other basic
-       under the "Other basic customizations" section below).
-This is a
+       customizations" section below).
+This is a critical step and only
-       critical step and only takes a few minutes when your project is
+       takes a few minutes when your project is finished.
+So DON'T FORGET
-       finished.
-So DON'T FORGET to activate it in the end.
+       to activate it in the end.

      - Re-make the project (after a cleaning) to see if you haven't
        introduced any errors.